influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 withType(type)
 ```

-Type indicates type of node
+"Type indicates type of node"

 ## obj inputs

-Inputs are the mechanism for passing parameters, artifacts, volumes from one template to another
+"Inputs are the mechanism for passing parameters, artifacts, volumes from one template to another"

 ### fn inputs.withArtifacts